Compliance

 Example: Automating SOC 2 CC6.1 (Logical Access)

-One of the most common manual tasks in a SOC 2 audit is proving Role-Based Access Control (RBAC).
-Here is how automation handles it compared to the manual method.
+One of the most common manual tasks in a SOC 2 audit is proving role-based access control.
+Here is the manual method against the agent-run one.

-Control Objective: Verify that users with the "Support" role are restricted from accessing the "API Keys" settings.
+Control objective: verify that users with the "Support" role cannot reach the "API Keys" settings.

 Manual Process